-Montréal’s ever-expanding bike system has been named one of the most bike friendly in North America by the Copenhagenize Index, credited with inspiring other major cities around the world to build more bike paths, encourage awareness of cyclists and do it all in style.
-Go your own way by renting new bikes from the best in the city, bringing your own or trying out Montréal’s BIXI system, or taking a bike tour suited to your tastes – for more on tours, see our guide to bike tours in Montréal.
+Montréal’s ever-expanding bike system has been named one of the most bike-friendly in North America by the Copenhagen Index, credited with inspiring other major cities around the world to build more bike paths, encourage awareness of cyclists and do it all in style.
+Go your own way by renting new bikes from the best in the city, bringing your own bike, trying out Montréal’s BIXI system, or taking a bike tour suited to your tastes – see our guide to bike tours in Montréal for ideas!

-Make bike excursions smooth by plotting your route beforehand with maps from Vélo Québec, Montréal On Wheels and Route Verte.
-Tune your bike up and grab a map and a coffee at La Maison des cyclistes across from Parc La Fontaine.
+Make bike excursions smooth by plotting your route beforehand with maps from Vélo Québec, Montréal On Wheels and La Route Verte.
+Tune your bike up, grab a map and a coffee at La Maison des cyclistes and Le Picnic Vélocafé across from Parc La Fontaine on Rachel Street.
 Biking downtown is made easy by the Maisonneuve Boulevard and Berri Street bike paths, running from the Grande Bibliothèque near Berri-UQAM metro station to shopping and museums downtown, to the city’s westside, where a stop in Westmount Park adds more greenery to the trip.

 Among the most scenic bike paths is the Lachine Canal multipurpose path – beginning in the Old Port of Montréal, it runs for almost 15 kilometres along a still-functioning boat canal, past the Atwater Market, and all the way to the Musée plein air de Lachine in the west, a beautiful sculpture garden right on the river.
 Once out there, cyclists can continue on a bike path through LaSalle and Verdun, along the St. Lawrence waterfront cycling path, stopping at a nature sanctuary and watching brave surfers tackle the Lachine rapids.